kthohr/optim/docs/source/examples_and_tests.rst

         return 0;
     }

-This example can be compiled using:
+On x86-based computers, this example can be compiled using:

 .. code:: bash